 There are different route through which humans get exposed to pesticides from food.
 Findings from various studies have documented that for some cereal grains the pesticide residues are mainly found in the outer covering hence processing such as milling and related processes can bring about the reduction in the amount of the pesticide residues.
 Usually cereal crops are sprayed with insecticides before storage so that they can be preserved for more than one year without being attacked by pests.

 Organochlorine pesticide residues have been reported in different food commodities in Nigeria (Sosan et al., 2020, Mohammad et al., 2018, Oshatunberu, 2023, Idowu et al., 2022).
 Also, a study carried out in Nigeria showed contamination levels of DDT, endrin, dieldrin, and lindane in beans (P. vulgaris) collected from field and storage facilities (Fadina et al., 2021).
 Adefemiet al. (2018) reported multi-residue OCs pesticide and health risk assessment in edible vegetables while Akande et al., (2020) also evaluated organophosphate insecticide in post–harvest cowpea in Gwagwalada Abuja.
-While Idowu et al. (2022) examined OCs residue in cocoa pods and beans.
-Similarly, Fagbohun et al. (2023b) and Fagbohun et al. (2024) assessed glyphosate residue in retailed cowpea and maize grains in FCT, Abuja markets respectively.The presence of pesticide residues on food crops poses significant health implications for consumers.
+While Idowu et al., (2022) examined OCs residue in cocoa pods and beans.
+Similarly, Fagbohun et al. (2023b) and Fagbohun et al., (2024) assessed glyphosate residue in retailed cowpea and maize grains in FCT, Abuja markets respectively.The presence of pesticide residues on food crops poses significant health implications for consumers.
 There is a growing concern regarding the potential adverse effects of these contaminants on human health, including the risk of chronic diseases, developmental disorders, and various psychological and neurological disorders (ATSDR, 2007; Mittal et al., 2014).
 Humans are exposed in so many ways, including water ingestion (oral intake of water) and dermal (skin contact), both of which constitute health concerns over time (Akpan et al., 2022).
 However, there is a need to comprehensively understand the extent of these health implications, evaluate the potential risks, and explore effective mitigation strategies to ensure food safety and protect public health.
 Hence the aim of this study is to assess the levels of pesticide residues in food crops samples, evaluate the potential health risks associated with their consumption, and identify strategies to mitigate these risks.

 2. MATERIAL AND METHODs